 Lower Body Workout

-Rowing will also the lower body muscles.
+Rowing will also use lower body muscles.
 Every position of rowing will work some of the lower body muscles.
 In the catch position, as shown below, the lower back, hamstrings and calf muscles are worked.

 In the start of the drive, you continue to work the hamstrings and calf muscles but also engage the quadriceps.